 We wanted to offer guests more options for celebratory moments (Kara's mission is to make the planet a little sweeter by creating celebratory moments with each item we serve).
 We thought the new cakes, in six and nine inches, were a perfect accompaniment to our delicious offerings.

 The new cakes called Paradise and Chocolate Eclipse are sinfully sweet flavor explosions!
 Chocolate cake filled with Italian meringue marshmallow covered in rich chocolate ganache frosting, the Chocolate Eclipse is a chocoholic's dream.
 Organic bananas, passion fruit curd filling, and cream cheese frosting that is then sprinkled with freshly toasted coconut make Paradise the perfect moniker!

 You have amazing flavor combinations (as is witnessed above!)
 Do you have a test kitchen to try out new flavors?
 And can you share some interesting failures that haven't made the list?

 We do!
 We had to create a flavor for Robert Mondavi's 100th birthday celebration in Napa using Mondavi Fumé Blanc wine.
 Like Robert Mondavi, we strive for perfection our creation had to be sublime.
 It took us one month of test baking to create the most amazing flavor: a vanilla cupcake with passion fruit cur filling and Fumé Blanc with vanilla buttercream frosting, it was amazing.

-I am a huge proponent for supporting locally sourced food, I know you make a special effort to support that cause as well, can you talk a little bit about that?
+I am a huge proponent of supporting locally sourced food, I know you make a special effort to support that cause as well, can you talk a little bit about that?

-At Kara’s, we try to make a difference in our community.
+At Kara's, we try to make a difference in our community.
 One of the ways we do that is by staying local, using sustainable, and when possible organic products.
 I know the names of the farmers I source products from, I know their stories.
-It is their love for their strawberries, their chocolate, their gluten-free flour that become ingredients in my cakes and cupcakes and that comes through when a guest takes their first delicious bite!
+It is their love for their strawberries, their chocolate, and their gluten-free flour that become ingredients in my cakes and cupcakes, and that comes through when a guest takes their first delicious bite!